A Scaled Smart City for Experimental Validation of Connected and Automated Vehicles

-To quantify the benefits of vehicle coordination, we compare the battery state of charge (SOC) of \acp{mcav}.
-Under both scenarios, the \acp{mcav} loop around the merging zone following a predefined trajectory as shown in Fig.~\ref{fig:veh_loop}.
-SOC is recorded for 4-minute run.
+To quantify the benefits of vehicle coordination, we compare the battery \ac{soc} for each \ac{mcav}.
+Under both scenarios, the \acp{mcav} loop around the merging zone following a predefined trajectory. \ac{soc} is recorded for a 4-minute run.
 The estimated battery efficiencies for \acp{mcav} under the two scenarios are illustrated in Fig.~\ref{fig:veh_battery}.
-From the final SOC of each \ac{mcav} (Fig.~\ref{fig:soc}), it is clear that coordination of \acp{mcav} improves the efficiency of the battery in the merging scenario of \acp{mcav} due to the elimination of the stop-and-go driving.
+From the final \ac{soc} of each \ac{mcav} (Fig.~\ref{fig:soc}), it is clear that coordination of \acp{mcav} improves the energy efficiency in the merging scenario due to the elimination of the stop-and-go driving.